storj/docs/code/Testing.md

 Developers usually have many things running on their own system, so eventually we will use a port that is already in use and cause a failure.
 Similarly this prevents the test being tested in parallel.
 Using `"127.0.0.1:0"` is necessary for Windows users, because using `":0"` causes firewall notices when running tests.

+Preassigned addresses also interfere with running all tests in parallel.

 CI environment blocks attempts to use fixed port numbers.

 ## Avoid mocks